-This list will be updated as new courses for 2014-15 are finalized, in spring 2014.
-The majority of these courses will most likely be maintained.
+This list will be updated as new courses are finalized.
 Enrollment limit is 12-14.
-Last updated in summer 2013.

 Theoretical rules of spoken French and phonetic transcriptions, individual correction of pronunciation (phonemes, stress and intonation) and auditory training.
 One credit.
 Fall.

 Introduction to the language and critical tools of literary analysis and a survey of early or modern French literature.
 Students write explications de texte and commentaires composés and make oral presentations.
 Especially recommended for students with no previous study of literature.
 May replace 211 or 212 for Hamilton students.
 One credit.
 Fall.

 The Arts of Theater

 Students attend, read and examine plays staged in Paris for their literary and historical significance, develop a technical vocabulary and work on special projects and a final dossier.
 Requires readings of theatrical texts and regular attendance at current productions (approximately every two to three weeks).
 Fall, spring.
 May be repeated, space permitting, with permission of instructor.